amulchapla/fastapi-appservice-python/README.md

 1. The FastAPI app is in main.py
 2. The required Python modules are in the vendor directory as .whl (wheel)
 3. Depenency requirements are captured in requirements.txt (as usual)
+4. Environment variables are used.
+Custom variables declared in .env file and loaded using python-dotenv lib.
+These variables can be changed at deployment time using app service settings.

 ## Run the code locally